India's economy seen rising through fog of data

 While falling global oil prices, cooling inflation and interest rate cuts are expected to boost demand and improve the economic outlook, listless corporate spending and mounting bad loans at Indian banks remain a drag.

-The central bank's monetary policy switched to a new easing cycle in January with its first interest rate cut in 20 months, while the rupee currency has been one of the best performers among Asian emerging markets, helped by a lower oil import bill.
+The central bank's monetary policy switched to a new easing cycle in January with its interest rate cut for 20 months, while the rupee currency has been one of the best performers among Asian emerging markets, helped by a lower oil import bill.

 "We may be reaching the outskirts of the woods but we are not out of the woods yet," RBI Governor Raghuram Rajan said last week.
 "So I don't think any data that suggests we are out of the woods at this point, we would put too much weight on it."